3qual/usts/README.md

 # USTS
 ## UDP String Transmission System
-### Based on UDP network protocol, C# and Python Programming Languages and ability to work under Docker Containers
+### Based on the UDP network protocol, using C# and Python programming languages, with support for MongoDB and the ability to work in Docker containers.

 #### Dependencies: